Why stay at the Generator Hostel Copenhagen?

 On our trip to Denmark, we spent four nights at the Generator Hostel Copenhagen.
 Prior to the trip, I did quite a bit of research on where to stay in Copenhagen and which type of accommodation to use.
 There are plenty of family-friendly hotels and apartments in Copenhagen but they are not cheap.
-I opted for the Generator in Copenhagen due to its central location.
+I opted for the Generator Copenhagen due to its central location.
 It also had positive reviews online and seemed like good value for money.
-Best of all, the Generator Copenhagen is a family-friendly hostel with private rooms and en-suite facilities.
+Best of all, the Copenhagen Generator is a family-friendly hostel with private rooms and en-suite facilities.

 If you’re used to traditional youth hostels where you stash your food in a communal fridge and hope that it’s still there the next day, you’ll be in for a surprise at the Generator Hostel Copenhagen.
 This is a new breed of hostels: part hostel, part hotel.
 The Generator is a sociable place with plenty of communal space and there’s a relaxed and informal vibe.
 You can stay in a private en-suite room or a dorm and there’s a laundry room for washing clothes.
 You can’t self cater which is tricky if you’re trying to save money in an expensive city like Copenhagen.
 However, the Generator serves a good value buffet breakfast as well as catering for lunch and dinner.
 There’s a supermarket round the corner to stock up on food for the rest of your day as you explore Copenhagen with kids.

 Accommodation at the Generator Hostel Copenhagen